tytydraco/yessleep/out/I_stayed_in_a_cabin_in_Yosemite_with_my_family_and_this_woman_clearly_wanted_something_from_us.md

 That's when I looked directly at a black, opaque, and faded around the edges...thing?
 Almost like a shadow you can't see through.
 It was bent over my bed at a 90 degree angle directly over my face.
 I would say I was making eye contact with it, but it had no eyes.

 My eyes opened a little wider and I think it noticed me noticing it, because it stood up straight and moved away quickly behind the lamp.
 It did not walk, it glided, and as it glided towards the lamp its height shrunk about half a foot, and it crouched behind the lamp as if it was trying to hide.
-I stared at it crouching behind the lamp while it grasped the pole, and decided that was enough for the night and that I just needed to go to sleep.
+I stared at it, imobilized by fear, it was crouching behind the lamp while it grasped the pole, and finally I was able to move and decided that was enough for the night and that I just needed to go to sleep.
 So I turned back to my side, facing the wall, and fell asleep.

 I woke up the next morning and asked my brother if he had seen anything weird that night.
 I told him about the black figure and his eyes opened wide and he said he saw her too.